MiyamotoAkira/grapqhl-presentation-round1/text-presentation.md

 **Create project**

 Last year I started to get slightly interested on GraphQL.
 A new way of creating Web APIs.
 I read a couple of books (though I need to re-read them now that I have some actual coding experience).
 I saw quite a few presentations.
-And one of the reasons I decided to have my own is because I saw people bashing REST as a way to introduce GraphQL.
+And one of the reasons I decided to have my own is because,between other things, I saw people bashing REST as a way to introduce GraphQL.
+Typical to bash something previous when introducing something new.
 There is no need.
-GraphQL can stand on its own two (or three, or four) feet.
+GraphQL can stand on its own two feet.
 And I wanted to demonstrate the most impressive capability.

 **copy resources and show data**